venturadan/startup/notes.md

 # Week 3
 1. Elevator pitch
- 	a. passion
+ 	1. passion
-	b. what is the problem?
+	2. what is the problem?
- 	c. what is the win?
+ 	3. what is the win?
-	d. how you are going to do it?
+	4. how you are going to do it?
 2. dropped "changing root domain" from course?
 3. lots of time to answer questions before we covered anything
 4. we don't have the browser just read files directly from our HD (if we are just local, especially) because of permissions/security issues/complexity